 Big eyes.
 Babies are drawn to them.
-The more contrast the more intense the stare.
+The more contrast, the more intense the stare.
+Franco Zefferelli’s movie, Romeo and Juliet, was fresh in both of our emotional orbits.
+So too was our first eye-encounter in Shakespeare class.
 That’s how it was with us.
-With Franco Zefferelli’s movie, Romeo and Juliet, fresh in both of our emotional orbits, our first eye-encounter in Shakespeare class struck l o v e.
+Eye-struck love.

-Awhile after our eyes lightly trip one another during Professor Dorothy’s lecture, we agree to dive into drama together, but instead of acting out play scenes in class we are introduced to personal dramas of sex, drugs, and rock and roll.
-It’s the Sixties, after all.
+A while after our eyes lightly trip one another during Professor Dorothy’s lecture, we agree to dive into drama together; but instead of acting out play scenes in class, we introduced ourselves to personal dramas of sex, drugs, and rock and roll.
+After all, it’s the Sixties!

-At Ted’s shared apartment we lock ourselves in the single-bed room with two speakers, a turntable, and an amp.
-Night after night and often day after day, Crosby, Stills & Nash drown our amorous moans.
+At Ted’s shared apartment we lock ourselves in the single-bed bedroom with two speakers, a turntable, and an amplifier.
+Night after night, and often day after day, CSN (Crosby, Stills, & Nash) drown out our amorous moans.

 Chestnut-brown canary